Toward Automated Virtual Electronic Control Unit (ECU) Twins for Shift-Left Automotive Software Testing

 \section{Transparency Statement}

-Transparency on generative AI use: We employed ChatGPT (OpenAI, GPT-5.2, accessed February 2026) to support content development (brainstorming alternatives, generating outlines, and rephrasing text for clarity).
-The tool was not used to conduct analyses, create results, or verify factual claims.
+Transparency on generative AI use: For manuscript preparation, we employed ChatGPT (OpenAI, GPT-5.2, accessed February 2026) to support content development (brainstorming alternatives, generating outlines, and rephrasing text for clarity).
+In this manuscript-preparation context, the tool was not used to conduct analyses, create results, or verify factual claims.
+Separately, the use of Claude Opus~4-class coding models as part of the research workflow for SystemC/TLM code generation and repair is disclosed in the Method section.
 All factual statements, equations, figures, tables, and citations were produced and validated by the authors, who accept full responsibility for the content.